-The beauty of podcasting is of course, you can still use a humble garage set up, and reach your desired audience.
-But it’s not as simple as talking into a microphone and uploading it to the internet.
+The beauty of podcasting is, of course, you can still use a humble garage set up, and reach your desired audience.
+But it’s not as simple as talking into a high-quality microphone and uploading it to the internet.

 If you’re an experienced podcaster, you might be here to see if you can tweak your podcast hosting solutions.
-If you’re new to podcasting though, you might just be realising that podcast hosting is another step to think about on your journey to podcasting glory.
+If you’re new to podcasting though, you might just be realizing that after podcast equipment, podcast hosting is another step to think about on your journey to podcasting glory.

 These extra features on offer are many and varied, but let’s break it down to the basics of what you might want in a podcast hosting platform.
 From there you’ll be better informed about what is best for your podcasting needs.